evanrmurphy/lava-script/README.md

 ## The language

-In the examples below, LS on the left, JS on the right.
+LS on the left, JS on the right in the examples below.

 ### Numbers